naodgoitom/eri-chat/README.md

-# SmolChat - On-Device Inference of SLMs in Android
+# EriChat - On-Device Inference of SLMs in Android

 <table>
 <tr>